songssssss/GCP-PDE-preparation/study_material/data_processing_and_pipelines.md

 - A Cloud Dataproc Viewer is limited in its actions based on its role.
 A viewer can only list clusters, get cluster details, list jobs, get job details, list operations, and get operation details.
 - When using Cloud Dataproc clusters, configure your browser to use the SOCKS proxy.
 The SOCKS proxy routes data intended for the Cloud Dataproc cluster through an SSH tunnel.
 - Although the pricing formula is expressed as an hourly rate, Dataproc is billed by the second, and all Dataproc clusters are billed in one-second clock-time increments, subject to a 1-minute minimum billing.
 Usage is stated in fractional hours (for example, 30 minutes is expressed as 0.5 hours) in order to apply hourly pricing to second-by-second use.
+- start using Hive in Cloud Dataproc:
+	C. Run the gsutil utility to transfer all ORC files from the Cloud Storage bucket to the master node of the Dataproc cluster.
+Then run the Hadoop utility to copy them do HDFS.
+Mount the Hive tables from HDFS.
+	D. Leverage Cloud Storage connector for Hadoop to mount the ORC files as external Hive tables.
+Replicate external Hive tables to the native ones.

+	I know it says to transfer all the files but with the options provided c is the best choice.
+	Explaination
+	A and B cannot be true as gsutil can copy data to master node and the to hdfs from master node.
+	C -> works
+	D->works Recommended by google.
+You can use the Cloud Storage connector for Hadoop to mount the ORC files stored in Cloud Storage as external Hive tables.
+This allows you to query the data without copying it to HDFS.
+You can replicate these external Hive tables to native Hive tables in Cloud Dataproc if needed.
+	E-> Will work but as the question says maximize performance this is not a case.
+As bigquery hadoop connecter stores all the BQ data to GCS as temp and then processes it to HDFS.
+As data is already in GCS we donot need to load it to bq and use a connector then unloads it back to GCS and then processes it.

 ## Pub/Sub
 You can refer to [this](https://cloud.google.com/pubsub/docs/overview) for docs.